koushiksridhar/koush-resume-web/content/contact/index.md

 As a rising senior, I'm currently seeking full-time opportunities!

 My inbox is always open.
-Whether you have a question or just want to say hi, I'll try my best to get back to you!
+Whether you have a question or just want to say hi, I'll do my best to get back to you soon!